IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/FAIRNESS-EXPLAINABILITY-README.md

   * For the `username`, use your Cloud Pak for Data login username.
   * For the `password`, user your Cloud Pak for Data login password.

+> *Note: The Jupyter notebook included in the project has been cleared of output.
+If you would like to see the notebook that has already been completed with associated output, it is hosted in the same repo as this workshop: **Notebook with output**: [oopenscale-fairness-explainability-with-output.ipynb](../../notebooks/with-output/openscale-fairness-explainability-with-output.ipynb)*

 #### Get Explainability transaction_id

 * In order to use the Explainability feature, we will need the ID for an individual transaction.